Jackie Stewart: Early life

 Stewart's first car was a light green Austin A30 with "real leather [covered] seats" which he purchased shortly before his seventeenth birthday for £375, a detail he was able to recall for an interviewer sixty years later.
 He had saved up the purchase price from tips received from his job at the family garage.
 He took up an offer from Barry Filer, a customer of the family business, to test in a number of his cars at Oulton Park.
 For 1961, Filer provided a Marcos, in which Stewart scored four wins, and competed once in Filer's Aston DB4GT.
 In 1962, to help decide if he was ready to become a professional driver, he tested a Jaguar E-type at Oulton Park, matching Roy Salvadori's times in a similar car the year before.
 He won two races, his first in England, in the E-type, and David Murray of Ecurie Ecosse offered him a ride in the Tojeiro EE Mk2, and their Cooper T49, in which he won at Goodwood.
 For 1963, he earned fourteen wins, a second, and two-thirds, with six retirements.

-In 1964, he again signed with Ecurie Ecosse.
+In 1964, Stewart again signed with Ecurie Ecosse.
 Ken Tyrrell, then running the Formula Junior team for the Cooper Car Company, heard of the young Scotsman from Goodwood's track manager and called up Jimmy Stewart to see if his younger brother was interested in a tryout.
-Jackie came down for the test at Goodwood, taking over a new, and very competitive, Formula Three T72-BMC which Bruce McLaren was testing.
-Soon Stewart was bettering McLaren's times, causing McLaren to return to the track for some quicker laps.
+Stewart came down for the test at Goodwood, taking over a new, and very competitive, Formula Three T72-BMC which Bruce McLaren was testing.
+Soon, Stewart was bettering McLaren's times, causing McLaren to return to the track for some quicker laps.
 Again, Stewart was quicker, and Tyrrell offered Stewart a spot on the team.